 This marks the number of consecutive goals for the Harvard men’s hockey team (9-14-4, 5-11-4 ECAC) scored by freshmen and sophomores.
-To put this in perspective, the next longest streak in the ECAC belongs to Clarkson, which boasts a whopping total of three.
+To put this in perspective, the next longest streak in the ECAC belongs to Clarkson, who boasts a whopping total of three.

 Now, an even larger number.
-Fifty three.
+Fifty-three.

 This represents the number of days that have elapsed since a junior or senior last lit the lamp for Harvard.
 However, as remarkably high as these numbers are, do they really surprise anyone?
 Youth has long been destined to take over this Crimson squad.
 Just take a look at its last few recruiting classes.

 Following a third-place finish in 2011-2012, Harvard landed the conference’s top batch of recruits.
 Led by sophomores Brian Hart and Jimmy Vesey, a pair of upper-round NHL draft picks, the Class of 2012 was widely considered the school’s best in years.

 Then, even after a dismal showing the following year, Harvard continued its offseason success, compiling the seventh-best tandem of recruits in the nation, according to Overtheboards.net.
 Buffalo Sabres’ draft choice Sean Malone and New Jersey Devils’ selection Alexander Kerfoot were expected to become immediate contributors.